ward/run/_posts/2022-10-09-citystrides-in-big-cities.md

 ## Conclusion

 That is all for now.
-I was in a mood to look at these numbers and do not know when I will be in a mood again, so just throwing this one out there.
+I was in a mood to look at these numbers and do not know when I will be in a mood again, so just throwing this one out there before I start overthinking things.

 I warned you there would not be any groundbreaking conclusions.